 He is currently in production on his third major project, Enongo, a documentary-animated hybrid and portrait of a young rapper/producer/Ph.D. candidate, Enongo Lumumba-Kasongo –– better known by her stage persona, Sammus.
 The film will be the first feature-length film with an animation team composed entirely of Black women animators.

 As an educator, Kevin has been a teaching artist and mentor at Reel Works, a Brooklyn-based non-profit dedicated to helping young, aspiring filmmakers from low-income backgrounds and underrepresented communities get a start in the competitive film industry.
 Since beginning his tenure at Reel Works in March 2018, he has taught such classes as the Documentary Lab, the Experimental Filmmaking Lab, Stop-Motion Animation, Social Justice Documentary Filmmaking, and the Film Club.

 Kevin has taught masterclasses and guest lectures on filmmaking and film history at major colleges and universities in Australia, Denmark, and across the United States, including the School of Visual Arts, the Barry R. Feirstein Graduate School of Cinema, the National Film School in Copenhagen, Griffith University in Brisbane, James Cook University in Cairns, Savannah College of Art & Design, DePaul University, the City College of New York, Wesleyan University, the University of North Dakota, the State University of New York at Fredonia, and Breck School, among others.
-Most recently, Kevin is the Visiting Documentary Filmmaker for the fall semester of 2023 at Robert Morris University, teaching a class on documentary film production.
+Most recently, Kevin was the Visiting Documentary Filmmaker for the fall semester of 2023 at Robert Morris University, teaching a class on documentary film production.